rwieruch/blog_robinwieruch_content/blog/react-component-types/index.md

 ---
-title: "Types of React Components"
+title: "Types of React Components [2024]"
 description: "There are many types of React Components that make it difficult for React beginners.
 This tutorial goes through each React Component Type by example ..."
 date: "2024-09-30T07:50:46+02:00"
 categories: ["React"]